International Compliance Assurance Programme (ICAP)

-B-Team is an association formed by multinational companies from different sectors that favor a new framework for best business practices in tax governance, based on the principles of transparency, responsibility, and collaborative compliance.
-We form part of the work group that the B-Team has tasked with creating a catalog of Responsible Taxation Principles, which we have been following since 2018.
+B-Team is an association formed by multinational companies from different sectors that favor a new framework for best business practices in tax governance based on the principles of transparency, responsibility, and collaborative compliance.
+We are part of the work group that the B-Team has tasked with creating a catalog of Responsible Taxation Principles, which we have been following since 2018.
 In 2020, we were recognized as one of the most transparent multinational companies for endorsing and performing a self-assessment according to the B Team principles and the GRI-207 standard, voluntarily disclosing our reports on our Country-by-country tax contribution and our Presence in tax havens and controversial jurisdictions, and incorporating tax objectives in our sustainability plans.

 Business and Industry Advisory Committee (BIAC)